EARLY MAN AND HOMININ DATING TECHNIQUES

 Ardipithecus ramdidus (Ardi) skull

-Once a hominin fossil has been discovered it can be dated by two main ways: 1) by analyzing the volcanic ash around the fossils; 2) by analyzing the other fossils found around the newly discovered hominin bones.
+Once a hominin fossil has been discovered it can be dated by three main ways: 1) by analyzing the volcanic ash around the fossils; 2) by analyzing the other fossils found around the newly discovered hominin bones; 3) measuring the radioactive decay of minerals or materials found near in the same layer of sediment as the fossil.

 In analyzing the other fossils found around the newly discovered hominin bones.
 Many fossils of the other creatures, such as ancient elephants and rhinos, have been dated before at other locations using the volcanic ash, potassium-argon method described above.
 If dated fossil are found near the hominin bones it can be said that both species lived around the same time, and hence the homonids samples can be dated.
 [Source: Kenneth Weaver, National Geographic, November 1985 [┹]